josuemy/Corepool/README.md

+# Where is the code?
+Corepool source code is owned by Procore and unfortunately can't be disclosed to the public.
+I've created this Readme in order to show the features and look the app had by the end of our Summer Project period.
 # Corepool
 During my internship at Procore, I had the opportunity to develop a mobile app that improved the parking and commuting logistics for the company's employees.
 I worked along with other 3 interns who shared my passion to learn new technologies and develop a good quality product.
 By the end of a week and a half, our product was completely functional and looked like this: